-- Compliance with all the instructions in this operating manual. - Execution of inspection and maintenance work. - exclusive use of genuine AMAZONE spare parts.
+- compliance with all the instructions in this operating manual - adherence of inspection and maintenance work - exclusive use of original AMAZONE spare parts.

 Other uses to those specified above are forbidden and shall be considered as improper.

 For any damage resulting from improper use